 To unite our academic integrity with a moral responsibility which cares for human health and a sustainable world.
 The SU is committed to environment & sustainability via a bottom-up approach, where student involvement, projects and initiatives can lead by example and allow us to demand more of our University.

-Environment and Sustainability is part of the activity officer’s responsibilities.
-The officer consults with the E&S reps to maximize efforts and collaboration with other areas of the SU.
+Environment and Sustainability is part of the SU Activities Officer's responsibilities.
+The officer consults with the E&S representative to maximize efforts and collaboration with other areas of the SU.
 This allows the officer to contribute to the group while not neglecting his other responsibilities.
 More about the SU Activities Officer here.

 This ideal should underpin any actions Bath SU takes, and any plans that are developed for the future and should be in consideration at all times.